Singapore Discovery Centre

 The Singapore Discovery Centre (SDC) is an 'edutainment' and tourist attraction by the Ministry of Defence of Singapore in Jurong West, Singapore.
 The centre includes exhibits which display the history of Singapore as well as an insight on the future.

 History

 In 1992, Heritage Technology Exhibition, a member of the Singapore Technologies Group, announced to build a centre to show Singapore's success.
 The centre was projected to cost SGD30 million and to be built within SAFTI Military Institute in Jurong.
 The center will have 10,000 square meters of exhibition space.

 SDC was opened on 24 October 1996.
 The centre was built beside SAFTI Military Institute at a cost of SGD70 million.
 It was officially opened on 23 November 1996.

 SDC closed for redevelopment from November 2004 to June 2006.
 The centre reopened on 18 July 2006 by then Minister for Defence, Mr Teo Chee Hean.

+In early 2024, the museum was reported as being the first energy positive museum in Singapore after generating about 30 percent more energy than it needed from October 2023 to February 2024.